Posaconazole

 Posaconazole, sold under the brand name Noxafil among others, is a triazole antifungal medication.

 It was approved for medical use in the European Union in October 2005, and in the United States in September 2006.
 It is available as a generic medication.

 Medical uses

 Posaconazole is used to treat invasive Aspergillus and Candida infections.
 It is also used for the treatment of oropharyngeal candidiasis (OPC), including OPC refractory to other drugs such as itraconazole and fluconazole.

 Clinical evidence of efficacy in treatment of invasive disease caused by Fusarium species (fusariosis) is limited.

-It appears to be helpful in a mouse model of naegleriasis and kills Acanthamoeba castellanii cysts in vitro.
+Intravenous administration appears to be helpful in a mouse model of naegleriasis and the drug kills Acanthamoeba castellanii cysts in vitro.

 It has been used to treat mucormycosis (black fungus disease) caused by Rhizopus mold.

 Pharmacology

-Pharmacodynamics
+Mechanism of action

-Posaconazole works by disrupting the close packing of acyl chains of phospholipids, impairing the functions of certain membrane-bound enzyme systems such as ATPase and enzymes of the electron transport system, thus inhibiting growth of the fungi.
-It does this by blocking the synthesis of ergosterol by inhibiting of the enzyme lanosterol 14α-demethylase and accumulation of methylated sterol precursors.
-Posaconazole is significantly more potent at inhibiting 14-alpha demethylase than itraconazole.
+Posaconazole works by disrupting the functions of certain fungal and protozoal membrane-bound enzyme systems.
+It does this by blocking the synthesis and turnover of the eukaryotic cell membrane component ergosterol via the inhibition of an enzyme known as CYP51.
+Posaconazole is significantly more potent at binding to CYP51 than itraconazole.

-Microbiology

-Posaconazole is active against the following microorganisms: